 Shad Thames Property Guide

-As well as being an attractive area of London, it is also in one of the most interesting areas of the city.
-With attractions like the Tower of London, Tower Bridge, Borough Market and The Shard all within walking distances, it is the perfect area to explore.
+As well as being an attractive area of London, it is also in one of the city’s most interesting areas.
+With attractions like the Tower of London, Tower Bridge, Borough Market and The Shard all within walking distance, it is the perfect area to explore.

 Properties in Shad Thames Properties

-The vast majority of the properties in Shad Thames are packed into an area covering only 350m x 250m, and are warehouses converted to an extremely high standard, complete with their original features such as brickwork and beams.
-The tall industrial buildings are truly magnificent with their high walkways criss-crossing from one building to the next.
-Many of the apartments are habited by professionals who are drawn to the appeal of a property in Shad Thames because of its proximity to the City and Canary Wharf and its riverside location which provides some stunning scenic views across the Thames.
+Most properties in Shad Thames are packed into an area covering only 350m x 250m and are warehouses converted to an extremely high standard, complete with their original features such as brickwork and beams.
+The tall industrial buildings are magnificent, with their elevated walkways crisscrossing from one building to the next.
+Many of the apartments are inhabited by professionals drawn by the proximity to the City and Canary Wharf, and its riverside location which provides some stunning scenic views across the Thames.

-In addition to providing that highly desirable expanse of space, the river also offers transport opportunities at Shad Thames as it is next to the particularly deep section of river called the Pool of London.
-That means full-size cruise ships or naval vessels can stop off here on their journey, police boats and speedboats regularly go past in addition to passenger and leisure boats.
+The river also offers transport opportunities in Shad Thames as it is next to the particularly deep section of the river called the Pool of London.
+This means full-size cruise ships or naval vessels can stop here on their journey.
+Police and speedboats also regularly go past, as do passenger and leisure boats.

 Due to its prime location beside Tower Bridge, Shad Thames is popular with renters who want to live close to Central London.
 The average price to rent a one or two-bedroom flat in Shad Thames is around £700 per week.
 However, you can expect to pay well over £1,000 per week to rent a riverside apartment.